Is Your POS Leaking Profits? C-Store Equipment Tips

 Why Equipment Downtime Stays Invisible

-Broken pumps, jammed card readers, and empty receipt printers do more than irritate customers.
-They choke sales in real time, yet many stores discover the issue only after many complaints.
-Nightly walk-throughs and maintenance logs help, but they still allow hours of hidden downtime.
-The result is a slow leak in revenue that rarely shows up on traditional reports.
+Broken pumps, unreliable card readers, and empty receipt printers do more than irritate customers.
+They can interrupt sales, yet many stores discover the issue only after repeated complaints.
+Nightly walk-throughs and maintenance logs help, but they can still leave periods of untracked downtime.
+The result is customer friction that may not be obvious in traditional reports.

 1. Lagging discovery

-Faulty hardware is usually detected when customers speak up or employees notice a slowdown.
-By that point, you have already lost sales.
+Faulty hardware is often detected when customers speak up or employees notice a slowdown.
+By that point, some customers may already have encountered the problem.

 2. Fragmented reporting